EVBox: Partners

-EVBox uses an indirect approach to distributing its products.
-EVBox partners with network providers, EVSE experts, electrical equipment companies, and key companies from various industries to provide charging infrastructure for cities, enterprises, and residents.
-These companies include ENGIE, TSG and more.

-Through joint partnerships, EVBox also provides cities around the world with charging infrastructure, such as Amsterdam (with Vattenfall and Heijmans), Rotterdam (with ENGIE), Monaco, and New York State (with EVConnect).
+EVBox distributes its DC charging solutions across Europe through a network of partners, including distributors, value-added resellers, installers, electrical contractors, and charge point operators (CPOs).
+These partners provide services ranging from equipment distribution and installation to commissioning, operation, and maintenance of EV charging infrastructure.

+EVBox charging solutions are deployed across a variety of applications, including public charging networks, commercial and retail locations, fleet and depot charging, and high-power charging for electric trucks and other heavy-duty vehicles.

+The company has developed partnerships with charging operators and energy companies across Europe.
+In France, EVBox works with operators such as Dream Energy and Bump on the deployment of fast and high-power charging infrastructure.
+EVBox charging infrastructure is also deployed in Monaco in cooperation with SMEG.

 Awards

 In 2016, EVBox was ranked 22nd in the Deloitte Technology Fast 50 in the Netherlands and was awarded 1st place in the CleanTech sector.
 It made its mark with a growth rate of 466% over the previous three years.

 In 2017, EVBox was named a Grid Edge Award winner by Greentech Media and highlighted as an industry leader focused on paving the way towards tomorrow's distributed energy systems.

 In 2018, EVBox was named a CES Innovations Award Honoree in the category of Smart Energy with the Elvi product.
 Later that year, it was also featured on the Inc. 5000 Europe List of fastest-growing private companies, alongside companies like Intuit, Timberland, and Microsoft.

 In 2019, EVBox was named a leading provider of Public Charging Network and EV Charging Services by Navigant Research.
 Later in 2019, EVBox won a CES Innovations Award, an iF Design Award, and a Red Dot Award with EVBox Iqon.

 In 2023, EVBox Livo won the Red Dot Award for its outstanding product design.

 In 2024, EVBox Liviqo won the Red Dot Award for its outstanding product design.